a-e/rsel/docs/locators.md

     | Type | Eric | into field | link=Contact Us |

 But Rsel won't stop you from trying!
-One drawback to this approach is that any [scoping](scoping.md) clause is ignored.
+One drawback to using explicit Selenium locators is that any [scoping](scoping.md) clause is ignored.
 In most cases, it's easier, safer, and more readable to use the plain text locator, and rely on Rsel's internal logic to find the correct element.
 This feature is only provided as a workaround for the possibility that Rsel's locator scheme is too restrictive for your needs.

 Next: [Scoping](scoping.md)